LiamCurmideGray/mobile-single-sign-on/src/context/ReadMeUserAuthContext/UserAuthContext.md

 		</Routes>
     </UserAuthContextProvider>

-Within  our `<UserAuthContextProvider>` we are allowing the following classes to make use of the methods we will be creating.
+Simplifying this down, within  our `<UserAuthContextProvider>` we are allowing the following classes to make use of the methods we will be creating.

     <UserAuthContextProvider>
 	    <Home />